Cheap bus tickets from Frankfurt to Budapest

 What bus companies travel from Frankfurt to Budapest?

-An average trip on Karat-S from Frankfurt am Main to Budapest takes 17 hours and 5 minutes , while the fastest available Karat-S trip will get you to Budapest in 12 hours and 50 minutes .
+An average trip on RegioJet from Frankfurt am Main to Budapest takes 16 hours and 18 minutes , while the fastest available RegioJet trip will get you to Budapest in 12 hours and 50 minutes .

-Travelers prefer riding the bus on Saturday to enjoy the weekend in Budapest.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Friday is the busiest travel day for buses as people head from Frankfurt to Budapest for the weekend.
+If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.

 The first bus leaves at 12:00am and the last bus leaves at 11:00pm.
 To see the times for all buses from Frankfurt to Budapest, enter your specific travel dates in the search bar.